opulencephp/Opulence/application/rdev/views/pages/README.md

 This will output "Dave &amp; Lindsey".

 ## Using PHP in Your Template
 Keeping your view separate from your business logic is important.
-However, there are times where it would be nice to be able to execute some PHP code to do things like for() loops to output a list.
+However, there are times when it would be nice to be able to execute some PHP code to do things like for() loops to output a list.
 With RDev's template system, you can do this:
 #### Template
 ```
 <ul><?php